-- 1. In order to exhibit in Family Heritage, the 4-H member must be enrolled in: - Family History Family History Treasure Hunt Pub.
+- 1. In order to exhibit in Family Heritage, the 4-H member must be enrolled in:

+Civic Engagement/Family History Family History Treasure Hunt Pub.
 4-H442 - 2.
-County may submit one (1) entry for state fair from Family Heritage and one (1) entry from the Ready4Life Challenge class.
+County may submit one (1) entry for state fair from Family Heritage.